 Surgical first assistant training at Mayo Clinic

-The Surgical First Assistant Program at Mayo Clinic offers the best accredited training program in the Midwest.
-You will gain an advanced understanding of human anatomy while refining your surgical skills.
-Through this 12-month program, you will gain the knowledge and skills needed to become an effective member of a surgical team with an extensive knowledge of surgical procedures, all while learning the appropriate professional standards of the role.
+The 12-month Surgical First Assistant Program at Mayo Clinic in Rochester, Minnesota offers the best accredited certificate training program in the Midwest.
+You will gain an advanced understanding of human anatomy, while refining your surgical skills.
+This program prepares you with the knowledge and skills needed to become an effective member of a surgical team with an extensive knowledge of surgical procedures, all while learning the appropriate professional standards of the role.

-- A curriculum that includes five months of classroom and lab education and seven months of clinic time, which allows you to start your career more quickly.
+- A curriculum that includes five months of classroom and lab education and seven months of clinical experience, which allows you to start your career more quickly.

-- Training experiences at one of the largest surgical suites with one of the most advanced medical center in the nation.
+- Training experiences at one of the largest surgical suites with one of the most advanced medical centers in the nation.

-- A program that focuses on hands-on and tactical training where you’ll work on hundreds of cases that far exceeds the accreditation board’s minimum hours of clinical experience.
+- A focus on hands-on and tactical training where you’ll work on hundreds of cases that far exceeds the accreditation board’s minimum hours of clinical experience.

 Matthew Shedd, C.S.A.